davidfekke/fek.io/src/blog/2019-04-04/my-favorite-food-and-nutrition-myths.md

 Apples contain lots of fructose.
 They also contain fibre, which makes them easier to process than if we just drank apple juice.
 The fructose has to They are essentially confection on a tree.

-Check out this presentation from Dr. Gary Fettke on why fruit my not be as good for you as you think.
+Check out this presentation from Dr. Gary Fettke on why fruit may not be as good for you as you think.

 <div style="text-align: center">
 <iframe width="1160" height="652" src="https://www.youtube.com/embed/L6LL92Zs5L0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>